wumm-project/wumm-project.github.io/TTN.md

 Contradiction Oriented Systematic Innovation.

 Some more considerations about the constraints:
-* European Industial Doctorates (EID) projects consist of at least two institutions from different EU Member States and / or Associated States and different sectors that jointly supervise PhD students and provide training.
+* European Industrial Doctorates (EID) projects consist of at least two institutions from different EU Member States and / or Associated States and different sectors that jointly supervise PhD students and provide training.
   At least one institution must be non-academic, primarily from industry.
 In